Donnie Iris: Early life and early career (1943–63)

-Dominic Ierace was born in New Castle, Pennsylvania, but grew up in Ellwood City, Pennsylvania.
-The son of Samuel and Carrie Ierace, young Dominic learned to sing at an early age from his mother, who had sung in Curly Venezie's orchestra.
+Dominic Ierace was born to Samuel and Carrie Ierace in New Castle, Pennsylvania which is northwest of Pittsburgh.
+He grew up in Ellwood City a short distance to the southeast from New Castle.
+Dominic learned to sing at an early age from his mother who had sung in Curly Venezie's orchestra.
 He practiced by singing along with his mother's favorite singers, Frank Sinatra and Tony Bennett.
-Per his mother's encouragement, Ierace began singing at weddings at age five, and by eight was performing on local television and entering talent contests.
+With his mother's encouragement, Donnie began singing at weddings when he was five.
+By the time he was eight he was performing on local television and entering talent contests.

-Over time, Ierace began to develop his own interests in music with the advent of rock music, drawing inspiration from Elvis Presley and Buddy Holly and later from the Beatles, the Rolling Stones and even R&B and soul artists Marvin Gaye and Ray Charles in addition to other Motown acts.
+Over time, Donnie Ierace began to develop his own interests in music with the advent of rock music, drawing inspiration from Elvis Presley, Buddy Holly, later from the Beatles, the Rolling Stones, and even R&B and soul artists Marvin Gaye and Ray Charles in addition to other Motown acts.
 The popularity of rock and roll inspired Ierace to become a self-taught guitarist.
 When his voice changed around age 12, he gave up singing and took up the drums.

-About the time he was a senior in high school (circa 1961), Ierace's voice changed again, and he got back into singing.
-He formed a vocal doo-wop group called the Fabutons with Johnny Roth, Anthony Matteo, Lou Delessandro and Chuckie Hasson and performed gigs around Beaver and Lawrence counties in Pennsylvania.
-However, the group only performed a few times before they disbanded and Ierace went to college.

-While attending Slippery Rock State College, Ierace formed a band called the Tri-Vels with guitarist Jim Evans and drummer Dave Amodie, two fellow students at Slippery Rock.
+About the time he was a senior in high school (circa 1961), Ierace's voice changed again and he returned to singing.
+He formed a vocal doo-wop group called the Fabutons with Johnny Roth, Anthony Matteo, Lou Delessandro, and Chuckie Hasson and performed gigs in Beaver and Lawrence counties in Pennsylvania.
+However, the group only performed a few times before disbanding and Ierace went to college.
+While attending Slippery Rock State College in Slippery Rock about 16 miles to the northeast of New Castle, Ierace formed a band called the Tri-Vels with guitarist Jim Evans and drummer Dave Amodie, two fellow students at Slippery Rock.
 With the addition of bassist Dave Reiser, they renamed themselves Donnie and the Donnells.
-This band in both incarnations played R&B and pop rock covers at fraternity parties and lasted from about 1961 to 1964.
+The band in both incarnations played R&B and pop rock covers at fraternity parties and lasted from about 1961 to 1964.